airgap-it/tezos-standards/proposals/wallet-interaction.md

 `NO_PRIVATE_KEY_FOUND_ERROR`: Will be returned if the private key matching the sourceAddress could not be found

 ### 3. Payment Request

+`PaymentRequest` provides an API to compose a transaction operation.
+The `PaymentRequest` is not a transaction.
+It will be used by the wallet as input to produce an operation.

 App sends parameters like `recipient` and `amount` to the wallet and the wallet will prepare the transaction and broadcast it.